 As our mesothelioma lawyers frequently report, exposure to asbestos is what causes this deadly cancer.
 But because the incubation period is typically 30 to 40 years, too often patients fail to connect asbestos exposure in the 1960s or 1970s to a cancer diagnosis.

 We reported recently on our Mesothelioma Lawyer Blog that asbestos was never officially banned for existing uses in the United States.
 However, most businesses and products have long since stopped using the known carcinogen.
-Some of those most at risk including military veterans and those who worked in mills or on construction sites through the 1970s.
+Some of those most at risk include military veterans and those who worked in mills or on construction sites through the 1970s.

 For the next few weeks, our mesothelioma attorneys will publish a series of blogs taking a look at some of the nation’s most well-known exposure sites, as reported by the Centers for Disease Control and Prevention.
 Those who worked in these locations are at high risk.
 Former employees who worked in similar jobs or on similar job sites may also be at increased risk of a mesothelioma diagnosis.